-NCBA CLUSA is currently seeking a qualified candidate for the position of Compost Expert to support Cooperativa Agroindustrial Cordillera Azul de Nuevo Progreso (COOPACANP), based in San Martín, Peru.
+NCBA CLUSA is currently seeking a qualified candidate, residing in Peru, for the position of Compost Expert to support Cooperativa Agroindustrial Cordillera Azul de Nuevo Progreso (COOPACANP), based in San Martín, Peru.
+The candidate will virtually collaborate with the US volunteer to achieve the deliverables of the assignment.
 COOPACANP is a cooperative dedicated to the production and retail of cacao.
 The co-op established a compost plant 2014-2015, but due to financial issues, had to close and today remains abandoned.
 European restrictions on the importation of cacao that exceeds a certain level of Cadmium have encouraged the cooperative to better manage their compost system with the hopes that it will eliminate cadmium.
 Some producers have been creating their own compost, with little regard for nutrient balances and standard methodologies while others have simply been purchasing compost from the local ag-supplier; cost prohibitive.
-The compost expert is expected to provide hands-on training so that the cooperative will be able to continue exporting their cacao to Europe.
+The compost expert is expected to provide hands-on training so that the cooperative will be able to continue exporting their cacao to Europe

 ESSENTIAL AREAS OF RESPONSIBILITY: